Introduction: Garden Deck With Greenhouse

 Assembling the greenhouse was just to follow a very complicated instruction manual!

-As we mounted the glass, we added postit's to the panes to avoid walking into them :)
+As we mounted the glass, we added postit's to the panes to avoid walking into them.
+And the postit's in dog height, were left on for a long time,.. :)

 It is important to get a greenhouse with tempered glass, if you are going to stay inside for longer periods of time, or if kid's might play in there.
 You don't want large shards of glass falling form the ceiling when hit by a ball or bird.